Peter Marvey: Biography

-In his early childhood, Peter Marvey was fascinated with any form of flying, whether the flight of birds, stage "flying" or aviation.
+In his early childhood, Marvey was fascinated with any form of flying, whether the flight of birds, stage "flying" or aviation.
 He expressed his passion by creating simple wings made of wood and textile.
 His parents booked a flight from Zurich to Geneva, for the exclusive reason of allowing him to "experience flight".

 He was also fascinated by magic.
 He soon became aware of his talent for this art and invested all his time and energy in it.
 He was caught doing finger practice under his desk at school.
 While still in high school, Marvey created his first illusion, a version of levitating girl.
 Later on he interrupted his studies to concentrate on creating illusions.